 Instructions

-- Grease and line an 8×8 baking pan with parchment paper, leaving some overhang on the sides.
-This makes it easier to lift the fudge out once it’s set.
-Top Tip: I like to use binder clips to hold the overhang in place.
+- Grease and line an 8×8 baking pan with parchment paper, leaving an overhang on the sides, for easy removal once the fudge is set.
+Top Tip: Use binder clips to hold the parchment overhang in place.

-- In a medium saucepan over medium heat, melt 250 grams Vegan White Chocolate Chips, 320 ml Sweetened Condensed OatMilk and 125 grams Plant Based Butter (unsalted), stirring until fully combined.
+- In a medium saucepan over medium heat, melt 250 grams Vegan White Chocolate Chips, 320 ml Sweetened Condensed OatMilk and 125 grams Plant Based Butter (unsalted), stirring constantly until smooth and fully combined.

-- Remove from the heat and stir in 1 tsp Vanilla Extract, 1 tsp Almond Extract and 290 grams Icing Sugar .
+- Remove from the heat and immediately stir in 1 tsp Vanilla Extract, 1 tsp Almond Extract.
+Gradually add in the 290 grams Icing Sugar .

 - Gently fold in half of the 100 grams Sprinkles then pour the fudge into the prepared pan.
-Use a spatula or wooden spoon to evenly spread the fudge then add the remaining sprinkles on top.
+Spread evenly with a spatula or wooden spoon, then add the remaining sprinkles on top.

-- Cut it into small squares using a sharp knife.
-Enjoy immediately, or store in an airtight container in the refrigerator for up to a week.
+- Lift the fudge out of the pan and cut into small squares using a sharp knife.
+Enjoy immediately, or store for later.

 Video